hackclub/hackclub/workshops/scrapbook_css/README.md

 ```

 Replace ` ‘Font name’` with the name of your font, just keep the quotes!
 We’ve left the other fonts there as a backup for if the font we want won’t load.
+These are called [Fallback Fonts](https://css-tricks.com/css-basics-fallback-font-stacks-robust-web-typography/)

 I went techno style, with the [Audiowide](https://fonts.google.com/specimen/Audiowide?category=Display&sidebar.open=true&selection.family=Audiowide) font.